In this article:

-When cleaning something covered in sweat and body oils like a yoga mat, you're going to need something strong.
+When cleaning something covered in sweat like a yoga mat, you're going to need something strong.
 Even though Vapor Fresh products are plant based, we've designed them specifically for the demanding needs of sports and fitness equipment.
-They are strong enough to get the job done, which is why you can find them in some of the most premier gyms, sports facilities and recreation centers nationwide.
+They are strong enough to get the job done yet safe for your yoga because we never use harsh chemicals.

 The key with keeping your yoga mat fresh and clean -- similar to how you keep all sports equipment clean -- is to do your best to prevent the problem from getting out of hand in the first place.
 The best way to do this is to air out your yoga mat immediately after spraying it down.
-Many people simply roll up their yoga mat and tossing it somewhere dark and unventilated where it will harbor bacteria until it's used again, and this is how odors form.
+Many people simply roll up their yoga mat and toss it somewhere dark and unventilated where it will harbor bacteria until it's used again.
+This is how odors form.

 Instead, try hanging your yoga mat over something that will maximize its air exposure as soon as possible after each use.
 Some of our favorite spots are over a shower curtain rod or shower door, on a staircase banister or railing, on a fence outside or over the back of a chair.